 - Monumental inscriptions of this parish have not yet been recorded by the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish is held in the Huntingdon Records Office.

 - The full 1841 Census of Winwick is available as fiche set C121 from the Cambridgeshire and Huntingdonshire FHS.

 - The full 1851 Census of Winwick is available as fiche set C71 from the Cambridgeshire and Huntingdonshire FHS.

 - An index of the 1851 Census of Winwick, in the Hundred of Navisford and Polebrook, has been published on microfiche by the Northamptonshire Family History Society Publications List.

-- A surname index of the 1881 Census of the Oundle Registration District of Northamptonshire, in which Winwick was enumerated (RG11/1584, Folios 44a - 50b), and which took place on 3rd April 1881, is available as fiche set C1 from the Huntingdonshire FHS
+- A surname index of the 1881 Census of the Oundle Registration District of Northamptonshire, in which Winwick was enumerated (RG11/1584, Folios 44a - 50b), and which took place on 3rd April 1881, is available as fiche set C1 from the Cambridgeshire and Huntingdonshire FHS

-- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Winwick was enumerated, and which took place on 5th April 1891, is available as fiche set C16 from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Winwick was enumerated, and which took place on 5th April 1891, is available as fiche set C16 from the Cambridgeshire and Huntingdonshire FHS.

 - The church of All Saints consists of a chancel, nave, north aisle, south trancept, south aisle, west tower and modern south porch.
 The walls are of coursed rubble with stone dressings, and the roofs are covered with lead and stone slates.